 For this test to run and report metrics, the NetScaler appliance should be configured to create a Syslog file in a remote Syslog server, where the details of all interactions with the NetScaler appliance will be logged.
-To know how to configure a remote Syslog server for the use of the NetScaler appliance, refer to Section 3.4.6.1.
+To know how to configure a remote Syslog server for the use of the NetScaler appliance, refer to Section 2.4.6.1 of this document.